wifaqmn/cyclistic-case-study/README.md

     ![image](https://github.com/wifaqmn/imagecontent/blob/main/e.jpeg)

 11. Columns that need to be removed are start_station_id and end_station_id as they do not add value to analysis of our current problem.
-Longitude and latitude location columns may not be used in analysis but can be used to visualise a map.
+Longitude and latitude columns may not be used in analysis but can be used to visualise a map.